echocat/mise-plugin-mongod/README.md

 This provides a vfox plugin to use `mongod` and `mongos` inside your project as tools.
 It is compatible with [vfox](https://vfox.dev/) itself and [MISE](https://mise.jdx.dev).

+The actual target for the given MongoDB version will be resolved based on your operating-system **and** distribution (if applicable) **and** os/distribution version (if applicable).
+This is especially important for Linux distributions, where a big variety of packages for different distributions exists for `mongod`/`mongos`.

 ## TOC

 1. [Usage](#usage) ...with [vfox](#with-vfox) or [MISE](#with-mise)